History of Gaza: Gaza Governorate (est. 1293)

-Ottoman era
+Ottoman period

 Early Ottoman rule and the Ridwan dynasty

 In 1516, Gaza—by now a small town with an inactive port, ruined buildings and reduced trade—was incorporated into the Ottoman Empire.
 The Ottoman army quickly and efficiently crushed a small-scale uprising, and the local population generally welcomed them as fellow Sunni Muslims.

-Shortly after Palestine's quick submission to the Ottomans, it was divided into six districts, including the Gaza Sanjak (District of Gaza) which stretched from Jaffa in the north to Bayt Jibrin in the east and Rafah in the south.
+Shortly after Palestine's quick submission to the Ottomans, it was divided into six districts, including the Gaza Sanjak (District of Gaza), which stretched from Jaffa in the north to Bayt Jibrin in the east and Rafah in the south.
 The sanjak was a part of the larger Damascus Eyalet or the "Province of Damascus".
+In that time, the majority of the Christian population of Shoubak migrated to Gaza, making it the largest Christian center of Palestine and an important source of support for the monastery of St. Catherine on the Sinai.

 An early governor of Gaza Sanjak was Kara Shahin Mustafa, a former jannissary (member of a military corps) who rose to become an elite military officer and state minister and eventually a vizier and trusted aide of Sultan Suleiman the Magnificent.
 He received the governorship of Gaza apparently as an interim appointment before he was appointed Governor of Egypt, although he was deposed three years later by Sultan Selim II.
 Mustafa died a short while later and his son Ridwan Pasha, who was the treasurer of Yemen, became governor shortly before Mustafa's death.
 The Ridwan dynasty, which would rule Gaza for over a century, derives its name from Ridwan Pasha.
 He was later appointed Governor of Yemen, but was deposed two years later and returned to the governorship of Gaza.
 After becoming governor of Ethiopia, Basra, and Diyarbakır in that order, he successfully led an Ottoman contingent against Safavid Persia in 1579.
-The sultan then awarded him the province of Anatolia where he died in 1585.
+The sultan then awarded him the province of Anatolia, where he died in 1585.